loucaspapalazarou/ttds-data-collection/README.md

 # TTDS Data collection modeule

-This module is fully dockerized and stores the data in a local mongodb instance.
+The repository for the data collection part of the TTDS assignment.

+This repository includes 2 docker-compose files.
+One for testing, `docker-compose-dev.yml` and one for production `docker-compose-prod`.

 Build
 ```
-docker-compose build
+docker-compose -f docker-compose-<type>.yml build
 ```

 and run

 ```
-docker-compose up
+docker-compose -f docker-compose-<type>.yml up
 ```

+## Development

 Inspect the stored documents using